veyon/docs/admin/reference.rst

     **Default:** *activated*

 :index:`Show notification` on remote connection
     If the user is to be informed that his computer is being remotely accessed, he can be notified.
 This option must be activated for this.
 However, if the user is to be asked for permission, appropriate access control rules must be configured.
-More information can be found in the chapter :ref:`Computer access control`.
+More information can be found in the chapter :ref:`AccessControlRules`.

     **Default:** *deactivated*